New Patients

 Disabled access

-We also have wheelchairs available from the main entrance, please inform a member of staff if you have used one so it can be properly cleaned after use.
+Additionally, wheelchairs are available at the main entrance.
+If you use one, kindly inform a staff member so it can be properly cleaned after use.

 Car parking

-We have ample free parking and the main patient and visitor car park is located in front of the practice.
-Please be aware that children are not supposed to play on the car park.
-This is a dangerous area and as most of our consulting rooms are on ground floor this can be a distraction for our clinicians.
-Parents are asked to remind their children not to play in this area.
+We offer plenty of free parking, with the main patient and visitor car park located in front of the practice.
+Please note that children are not permitted to play in the car park, as it is a hazardous area.
+Additionally, since many of our consulting rooms are on the ground floor, noise from the car park can be distracting for our clinicians.
+We kindly ask parents to remind their children not to play in this area.